-Portland Waterfalls tip: If it’s windy when you visit you’ll likely get a little wet as the water on the falls can get carried across the hiking path along the base of Latourell Falls!
+Best Waterfalls near Portland tip: If it’s windy when you visit you’ll likely get a little wet as the water on the falls can get carried across the hiking path along the base of Latourell Falls!

 2 | Bridal Veil Falls

-Getting to the Falls: 1 mile hike with elevation change and switchbacks
+How to Get to Bridal Veil Falls: 1 mile hike with elevation change and switchbacks

 Bridal Veil is one of the most iconic waterfalls in the Columbia River Gorge however you have to earn the view!
 The trail head beings at at the car park above the falls and descends down into the ravine where the Bridal Veil falls is located.
 The hike to the falls is all downhill, hence it’s a moderate climb back up to your car.

 The sound of rushing water is the first indication that you are approaching the end of the trail and the full beauty of the Bridal Veil falls is easily appreciated from the observation deck.

 The falls are one of the larger Columbia River Gorge waterfalls in terms of the volume of water.